 Panel layout is the design concept a comic artist utilizes to convey visual and written information.
 There is a wide variety how an artist may elect to communicate their ideas.
 The methods can range from a simple, straightforward panel layout direction to a complex/chaotic design.
 It can be used to convey a state of mind, an emotion, a concept, and/or an element of time.
 It is important for an artist to plan a clear panel layout transition for readers to clearly understand how to follow a story.

-This five part series will be broken down by the following:
+This four part series will be broken down by the following:

 Let’s go over terminology definitions to make sure everyone can follow along with what is being discussed.